Filler questions and answers

 - Choosing the right hyaluronic acid is crucial.
 Certain products differ despite seemingly comparable manufacturer claims.
 We therefore select the best filler for each patient and each treatment.

 - You should be fully advised about different options for treatment.
-The effects of fillers, a neuromodulator substance and minimally invasive surgery complement each other.
+The effects of fillers, a muscle relaxant and minimally invasive surgery complement each other.
 The all-purpose treatment for everyone and every woman does not exist.
 Trying to solve every problem with fillers leads to unnatural results and can come with increased risks.